Updated for 2009

 Okra plant.

 Not commonly stated in the literature (or catalogues) is that okra has daylength-sensitivity that varies with cultivar; most cultivars need a short daylength to initiate flowering, though there are also long-day and day-neutral cultivars.
-So "days to maturity" for a cultivar may not sufficiently define its usefulness--it should be explicitly labelled as suitable for northern growing.
-Mentioned in the report linked above are the types Emerald, Dark Green Long Pod, Anne Oakly, and Perkins Spineless, with the further note that "although more difficult to obtain, the cultivar Burgundy produces a novel purple pod."
-Other cultivars said to do well in the north include Cajun Jewel, PentaGreen, and Lee.
+So “days to maturity” for a cultivar may not sufficiently define its usefulness—it should be explicitly labelled as suited for northern growing.

 Planting